Fight For Your Rights In A Chicago-Area Auto Accident

 If you or a loved one has been injured in an automobile accident that was caused due to the negligence of another person, you may be entitled to collect compensation for your injuries.
 Be sure that you have strong representation from an experienced personal injury attorney who knows the law and will fight to protect your rights.

-For over 23 years, people throughout Kane County and the Chicago suburbs have turned to the law firm of Scott W. Sheen & Associates, P.C. for aggressive and thorough representation in all types of motor vehicle accidents.
-To learn more about our personal injury services and how we can help you contact us today at 630-443-6200.
+For over 23 years, people throughout Kane County and the Chicago suburbs have turned to the law firm of Scott W. Sheen & Associates, P.C., for aggressive and thorough representation in all types of motor vehicle accidents.
+To learn more about our personal injury services and how we can help you contact us today at 331-318-2280.

 When injuries are sustained due to an automobile accident, the individuals involved can seek monetary compensation to cover the cost of medical bills, injuries, lost wages, and other damages incurred.
 An experienced attorney can help you sort through the information and determine the best way to get compensation for your injuries according to state laws and insurance policies.
-The lawyers at Scott W Sheen and Associates keep current with all federal, state of Illinois, county, and city laws with regards to auto accidents.
+The lawyers at Scott W. Sheen & Associates, P.C., keep current with all federal, state of Illinois, county and city laws with regards to auto accidents.

-Depending on the state and the insurance carrier, the injured party can seek compensation for many accident-related things, including but not limited to the following:
+Depending on the state and the insurance carrier, the injured party can seek compensation for any accident-related things, including, but not limited to the following: